godotengine/godot-docs/community/contributing/code_style_guidelines.rst

 folder's README.md for installation instructions.

-If your clang-format is not in the ``PATH``, you may have to edit the ``pre-commit-clang-format`` to point to the correct binary for it work.
+If your clang-format is not in the ``PATH``, you may have to edit the ``pre-commit-clang-format`` to point to the correct binary for it to work.
 The hook was tested on Linux and macOS, but should also work in the Git Shell on Windows.